MaartenGr/BERTopic/docs/getting_started/clustering/clustering.md

 !!! note
-    As you might have noticed, the `cluster_model` is passed to `hdbscan_model` which might be a bit confusing considering you are not passing a HDBSCAN model.
+    As you might have noticed, the `cluster_model` is passed to `hdbscan_model` which might be a bit confusing considering you are not passing an HDBSCAN model.
 For now, the name of the parameter is kept the same to adhere to the current state of the API.
 Changing the name could lead to deprecation issues, which I want to prevent as much as possible.

 ## **Agglomerative Clustering**